mirna-ashour/ease-journal-frontend/README.md

 # Ease Journal Frontend

-The frontend of a journaling application powered by OpenAI's GPT-3, offering journaling insights and prompts based on the user's journal entries.
+The frontend offering journaling insights and prompts based on the user's journal entries.

 This project is built using React and integrates with a Flask backend to manage journal entries, users, and categories.
 The frontend utilizes React Router for navigation between different pages and Axios for API requests.